artmetla/DejaView/docs/instrumentation/tracing-sdk.md

 service using the [IPC over UNIX socket][ipc].

-System mode can be enabled by setting `TracingInitArgs.backends = perfetto::kSystemBackend` when initializing the SDK, see examples below.
+System mode can be enabled by setting `TracingInitArgs.backends = dejaview::kSystemBackend` when initializing the SDK, see examples below.

 The main advantage of this mode is that it is possible to create fused traces where